Merkoba/Hue/README.md

 "global_settings_default_animate_scroll"
 >Whether to animate chat scroll by default.

+"global_settings_default_new_messages_separator"
+>Whether to enable the new messages separator by default.

 "room_settings_default_images_enabled"
 >Whether images will be enabled to the user on new rooms by default.